OMB-Py: Python Micro-Benchmarks for Evaluating Performance of MPI Libraries on HPC Systems: Introduction

 Computationally intensive tasks are becoming more demanding every day; therefore, any gain in performance is highly beneficial.
 To aid in maximizing efficiency, developers must have the necessary tools to characterize the performance of the systems they are working on.
 Micro-benchmarks play an important role in understanding the behavior of critical points in a system.
 Due to the myriad of interconnected components in an HPC system, micro-benchmarks are instrumental to gain insight into the impact of each of these components.
-In addition, MPI implementations offer a wide range of parameters to achieve optimized performance depending on the used system, the underlying interconnects, the devices in communication, and the applications being executed in parallel.
+In addition, MPI implementations offer a wide range of parameters to achieve optimized performance depending on the system, the underlying interconnects, the devices in communication, and the executed applications.
 Micro-benchmarks packages such as OSU Micro Benchmarks (OMB)~\cite{OMB} can be used to evaluate the performance of MPI implementations on HPC systems. mpi4py has been serving the Python HPC community for well over a decade, yet there is no benchmark suite to evaluate communication performance of mpi4py---and Python MPI codes in general---on modern HPC systems.
-The mpi4py software currently only provides some basic demo applications for MPI operations.
-In order to bridge this gap, we propose OMB-Py---Python extensions to the open-source OMB suite---aimed to evaluate communication performance of MPI-based parallel applications in Python.
-To the best of our knowledge, OMB-Py is the first communication benchmark suite for parallel Python applications.